Nirmalafauzhia/Data-Analytics-Part-1/README.md

 The healthcare system collects patient records, medical images, sensor data from wearable devices, electronic health records (EHRs), and more.
 # 2. Data Manipulation
+These data manipulation techniques are crucial for data preparation and analysis in various domains, from business analytics to data science and machine learning.
+They help ensure data quality, consistency, and usability for decision-making and reporting.
 # 2.1 Import, store, and export data
+Fundamental understanding of ETL (Extract, Transform, Load): ETL is a process used in data management to extract data from various sources, transform it into a consistent format, and load it into a destination such as a data warehouse or a database.
+It involves the following steps:
 # Fundamental understanding of ETL:
-# • extract
+• extract

+extract the file into .csv format

+df.to_csv("D:/MyEduSolve/tugas_cleansing.csv")

-# • transform
+• transform

+df['Referal'] = df['Referal'].astype(str)

+df['Referal'] = df['Referal'].replace({'1.0': 'Use', '0.0': 'Not use'})

-# • load
+• load

+load a CSV file containing datasets from online stores obtained from Kaggle

+df = pd.read_csv('online_store.csv')

-# • common data storage file formats (delimited data files, XML, JSON)
+• common data storage file formats (delimited data files, XML, JSON)

+df = pd.read_csv('online_store.csv')
 # 2.2 Clean data
 # Purpose and common practices:
 # • handling NULL